cyberark/conjur-api-java/README.md

 Conjur conjur = new Conjur('host/host-id', 'password-or-api-key');
 // or
 Conjur conjur = new Conjur('username', 'password-or-api-key');
-// or using custom SSLContext setup as conjurSslContext variable Conjur conjur = new Conjur('username', 'password-or-api-key', conjurSslContext);
+// or using custom SSLContext setup as conjurSSLContext variable Conjur conjur = new Conjur('username', 'password-or-api-key', conjurSSLContext);
 ```

 ### Credentials